Glumist/LifeTime/README.md

 # LifeTime
-Programm to count lifetime of group of people in different measures with some anniversaries
+Program to count lifetime of group of people in different measures with some anniversaries